Bunty3545/Smart-Education-/README.md

 ## Introduction

 i_learn is designed to provide students with a comprehensive platform for learning various subjects and categories.
-Whether you are a student looking to enhance your knowledge in ECE or an aspiring entrepreneur wanting to delve into business and marketing strategies, i_learn has something for everyone.
+Whether you are a student looking to enhance your knowledge in various subject or an aspiring entrepreneur wanting to delve into business and marketing strategies, i_learn has something for everyone.

 ## Features